Parallel-and-Asynchronous-Community/workgroup/README.md

 Inko supports 64-bits Linux, macOS and Windows, and installing Inko is quick and easy."

+## Scheduling

+Hey, welcome!
+A high-level overview of the scheduler is this:

+There's are N threads running code.
+Each thread has its own queue, and there's a global queue.
+Threads run the following steps in a loop:

+1. Process all jobs from the thread-local queue
+2. Steal a number of jobs from another queue
+3. Steal a number of jobs from the global queue
+4. Go to sleep

+The initial process is scheduled onto the global queue and thus picked up by a random thread.
+Newly spawned processes are stored in the thread-local queue.
+If there are sleeping threads, one is woken up.

+Thread-local queues have a fixed size, and new processes are scheduled onto the global queue if the local queue is full.

+Processes run for a fixed amount of time using reductions.
+This is just a simple counter: it starts at X, and the process suspends when it reaches zero.
+Currently the only thing that results in a reduction is a method call, which reduces by 1, but this may change in the future.

+For sockets we use non-blocking IO.
+If a socket would block we use epoll/kqueue/etc to poll for readiness in a separate OS thread, rescheduling the process if the socket is ready.

+For files and other forms of IO that don't support non-blocking IO, we essentially mark the thread as "blocked".
+When this happens, a backup thread is woken up and takes over work.
+When the blocked thread unblocks, it reschedules the process onto the global queue and the thread becomes a backup thread.
+The default thread count is N regular threads and N * 4 backup threads, where N is the number of CPU cores.
+[21:16]
+Things are being moved around a bit as part of the work on the native compiler, so code wise it's best to look at the native-compiler branch.
+The scheduler code lives in https://gitlab.com/inko-lang/inko/-/tree/native-compiler/vm/src/scheduler

 # Golang

 From golang's documentation: https://go.dev/doc/